santiment/academy/src/docs/labels/hot-wallet/index.md

 ## Description
 Denotes a hot wallet of a centralized exchanges or other entity.

+This label is the culmination of our in-depth analysis of both publicly available data and our own internal research, ensuring that our identification process is as comprehensive and accurate as possible.

 ## API Name
 `hot_wallet`
 ## Label Examples